cloudblog004/fantasticfoodies/content/en/posts/1710-simple-way-to-prepare-award-winning-sultan-chicken-broccoli-potato-au-gratin.md

 - " mozzarella"
 recipeinstructions:
 - "Thick slice potato (like large coins) -boil until tender"
-- "Heat mix cream of broccoli/cheddar broccoli soup mix &amp; water (min 10 min)"
+- "Heat mix cream of broccoli/cheddar broccoli soup mix & water (min 10 min)"
-- "Slice chicken semi-thin, add to hot olive oil &amp; onion in skillet (seasoning with pinches of limesalt, curry, &amp; fenugreek. -optional pinches of turmeric for color)"
+- "Slice chicken semi-thin, add to hot olive oil & onion in skillet (seasoning with pinches of limesalt, curry, & fenugreek. -optional pinches of turmeric for color)"
 - "In a casserole dish, layer soup mix, broccoli, potato, chicken, and mozzarella.
 Leaving mozzarella as final topping"
 - "Bake at 375 for 30 min, or until cheese is bubbling brown"
 - "We serve in bowls with French baguette or fresh khubz"